0xPARC/0xparc-intro-book/easy/src/intro.typ

 To be concrete, let's consider two examples of what protocols designed by classical cryptography can achieve:

-- _Proofs_.
+- *Proofs*.
 An example of this is digital signature algorithms like RSA, where Alice can do some protocol to prove to Bob that a message was sent by her.
   A more complicated example might be a
   #link("https://w.wiki/9fXW", "group signature scheme"),
   allowing one member of a group to sign a message on behalf of a group.

-- _Hiding inputs_: for example, consider
+- *Hiding inputs*: for example, consider
   #link("https://w.wiki/9fXQ", "Yao's millionaire problem"),
   where Alice and Bob wants to know which of them has more money without learning the actual incomes.

-Classically, first-generation cryptography relied on coming up for a protocol for solving given problems or computing certain functions.

-"Programmable cryptography" is a term coined by 0xPARC for a second generation of cryptographic primitives that have arisen in the last 15 or so years.
+Classically, first-generation cryptography relied on coming up for a protocol for solving given problems or computing certain functions. _Programmable cryptography_ is a term coined by 0xPARC for a second generation of cryptographic primitives that have arisen in the last 15 or so years.
-The goal of the second-generation "programmable cryptography" can then be described as:
+The goal of this "second-generation cryptography" can be described as:

 #quote[
   We want to devise cryptographic primitives that can